Assisting you through the full process of buying your first home

 Whatever the case, set yourself a reasonable budget and avoid overbidding.
 Knowing how much you can afford will help you keep emotional judgements to a minimum, allowing you to purchase on terms that meet your needs.

 Assistance from us to help secure your first home is usually free to you, as we will be paid by the lender.
-So that you know our financial advisers (in this instance often referred to as a mortgage broker) are truly putting your interests first, our advisers are all paid a salary instead of commission.
+So that you know our financial advisers (in this instance commonly called a mortgage brokers) are truly putting your interests first, our advisers are all paid a salary instead of commission.
 They also have no incentive to promote one lender over another.

 By seeking our assistance, you’ll receive the following support:

-If you’re ready to buy a house but need some experts to guide you through the number crunching, get in touch!
+If you’re ready to buy a house but need some experts to guide you through the number crunching, get in touch by leaving your details below!

-For a free and no-obligation chat with a mortgage broker about purchasing your first home, call 0508 232 663 or leave your details and query below.
-It'll be our pleasure to respond within one working day.
+For a complimentary and no-obligation chat with a mortgage broker about purchasing your first home, call 0508 232 663 or leave your details and query below.
+It'll be our pleasure to respond within one business day.

 Thank you for reaching out!
 One of our colleagues will be in touch within one working day.